Kempton Park

 Want the thinking behind Kempton bets?

-FormDial posts every selection before the off with the full reasoning — the angle, the price, the logic.
+FormDial posts every selection before the off with its full reasoning: the angle, the price, the logic.
 See how course knowledge and draw analysis feeds into real tips.